karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

  - jupyter/pyspark-notebook includes Python support for Apache Spark, optionally on Mesos.
  - jupyter/all-spark-notebook includes Python, R, and Scala support for Apache Spark, optionally on Mesos.

-image of the relationship of these in images folder
+TK: image of the relationship of these in images folder

-We will use `jupyter/datascience-notebook`.

 ### Running the correct Docker image as a container
  - See above step by step instructions